Jane's Patisserie » Recipes » Best Baking Recipes » Homemade Bourbon Biscuits!

 Filling

-- Add the butter to a large bowl, and beat
+- Add the room temperature butter to a large bowl and beat until soft and pale.

-- Add the icing sugar and cocoa powder and beat again.
+- Add the icing sugar and cocoa powder and beat again until smooth.

 - Add the vanilla, and 1 tbsp of whole milk at a time until you reach a smooth and pipeable consistency.